JARVIS-Materials-Design/jarvis-tools-notebooks/README.md

 <a name="intro"></a>
 # JARVIS-Tools Notebooks (Introduction)
-The JARVIS-Tools Notebooks is Collection of Jupyter/ Google-Colab notebooks to provide tutorials on various methods for materials design as well as to enhance reproducibility and transparency for scientific methods.
+The JARVIS-Tools Notebooks is a collection of Jupyter/ Google-Colab notebooks to provide tutorials on various methods for materials design.
 It consists of several types of applications such as for electronic structure (ES), force-field (FF), Monte Carlo (MC), artificial intelligence (AI), quantum computation (QC) and experiments (EXP).
-These notebooks/similar notebooks were used for generating results in [various publications](https://jarvis-tools.readthedocs.io/en/master/publications.html) as well as in [JARVIS-Leaderboard](https://pages.nist.gov/jarvis_leaderboard/).
 This project is a part of the [NIST-JARVIS](https://jarvis.nist.gov/) infrastructure.
-A few more detailed tutorial are also available at: [https://jarvis-tools.readthedocs.io/en/master/tutorials.html](https://jarvis-tools.readthedocs.io/en/master/tutorials.html)
+A few more detailed tutorial are also available at: [JARVIS-Tools](https://jarvis-tools.readthedocs.io/en/master/tutorials.html)

 <a name="basics"></a>